nroh555/CrackDetection/README.md

 https://github.com/qubvel/segmentation_models.pytorch

-Below are some examples of output from the model
+Below are some examples of output from the model.
+A sample of the output images can be found in the ML_Output folder

 ![image](https://github.com/nroh555/CrackDetection/assets/100507962/bbcf0fbe-fa42-4a4c-ba13-c5c2df177409)
 ![image](https://github.com/nroh555/CrackDetection/assets/100507962/fad08c30-3033-49c8-b4c6-ff3f78c9c04c)